viettmab/SA-DPM/README.md

 ``` -->

 ## Dataset preparation ##
-We trained on four datasets, including CIFAR10, CelebA 64, FFHQ 64, AFHQ 64 and CelebA-HQ 256.
+We trained on five datasets, including CIFAR10, CelebA 64, FFHQ 64, AFHQ 64 and CelebA-HQ 256.

 For CIFAR10, they will be automatically downloaded in the first time execution.

 For FFHQ 64 and AFHQ 64, please download files [here](https://drive.google.com/drive/folders/1QvhF8wfPtnoZY8YMGGEdRlNDUhb0kV3E)

-For CelebA 64, please check out [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for dataset preparation.

-For CelebA HQ 256, please check out [here](https://github.com/NVlabs/NVAE#set-up-file-paths-and-data) for dataset preparation.
+For CelebA 64 and CelebA HQ 256, please check out [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and [here](https://github.com/NVlabs/NVAE#set-up-file-paths-and-data) for dataset preparation.

-Once a dataset is downloaded, please put it in `exp/data/` directory as follows:
+Once a dataset is downloaded, please put it in `exp/datasets/` directory as follows:
 ```
 exp/datasets/
 ├── cifar10